Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The Source of Our Strength

 It is common today for people to speak about the inner strength that all humanity is supposed to have.
 We are told to look for the power within us.
 This concept has grown in popularity with the growth of the new age movement in our culture.
 Within our culture there is a type of “spirituality” which is based on the old false teaching of pantheism.
 Pantheism teaches that God is in everything.
-Because God is in everything God is in you and you only need to look inside yourself to find divine power to give you the strength for whatever you need to do.
+Because God is in everything, God is in you and you only need to look inside yourself to find divine power to give you the strength for whatever you need to do.
 That premise has actually been used as a motivation for salespeople who have been trained to believe that they can achieve success based on the power within them.

-On the other end of the spectrum the secular humanist teaches that man is the measure of all things.
+On the other end of the spectrum, the secular humanist teaches that man is the measure of all things.
 The humanist may also teach to look within for strength to endure and persevere.
 But instead of looking to a spiritual power they look to the perceived power of the human species.
 Their motivation for perseverance and endurance is that it strengthens the species and furthers the advancement of human evolution.

 By contrast, as Christians we recognize our total weakness.
 By ourselves, relying on our own power, we can achieve nothing (John 15:5).
-But on the other hand, when we are strengthened with all power according to God’s glorious might (v.
-11a) then we can do all that God wills for us to do.
-As the Apostle Paul expressed it to the Philippian church, I can do all things through Christ who strengthens me (Philippians 4:13).
+But on the other hand, when we are “strengthened with all power according to God’s glorious might” (v.
+11a), then we can do all that God wills for us to do.
+As the Apostle Paul expressed it to the Philippian church: “I can do all things through Christ who strengthens me” (Philippians 4:13).

 And that is the strength that the Apostle desired the Colossians – and us – to have.
-A strength not of our own, but in our weakness being strengthened with all power according to God’s glorious might.
+A strength not of our own, but in our weakness being “strengthened with all power according to God’s glorious might.”
 It is only by God’s power that we persevere in the race marked out for us.
-It is only when we are strengthened with all power according to God’s glorious might that we can throw off everything that hinders and the sin that so easily entangles and run with perseverance the race marked out for us (Hebrews 12:1).
+It is only when we are strengthened with all power according to God’s glorious might that we can “throw off everything that hinders and the sin that so easily entangles and run with perseverance the race marked out for us” (Hebrews 12:1).

 Endurance and patience are crucial characteristics for every true Christian.
 Jesus said, “He who endures to the end will be saved” (Matthew 24:13).
-Likewise, He told a Parable of the Sower and the seed.
+Likewise, He told the Parable of the Sower and the seed.
 You remember that the seed that fell on rocky ground seemed to flourish, as did the seed that was sown among the thistles.
-But in both cases the seed, and the plant which grew from it which represents the heart of the person who hears the gospel, did not survive.
+But in both cases the seed, and the plant which grew from it – which represents the heart of the person who hears the gospel – did not survive.
 The cares of the world and the worries of life took their toll, and choked out the seed of the gospel.

-Unless we are strengthened with all power according to God's glorious might, we cannot endure.
-But conversely, when we are strengthened by God's might then we have the assurance of Philippians 1:6, being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.
+Unless we are strengthened with all power according to God’s glorious might, we cannot endure.
+But conversely, when we are strengthened by God's might then we have the assurance of Philippians 1:6, “Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”

 We need to be strengthened with all power according to God’s glorious might in order to endure with patience the race that is set before us, which is Scripture’s analogy for living the Christian life.
 But we also need to be strengthened with all power according to God’s glorious might in order to have, not only endurance and patience, but also joy.